NZDA SEARCH RESULTS

 4. Do I have to be working in order to enrol/complete this course?

-Yes, you must for a NZDA member a minimum of 20 hours per week at the time of enrolment and for the duration of the course.
+Yes, you must be working for an NZDA member a minimum of 20 hours per week at the time of enrolment and for the duration of the course.

 5. Can I complete the course if I am on a work visa?